preetamzare/MyAWSSAA-Notes/Randomnotes.md

     * CryptoNG Extension from Microsoft
     * Java Cryptographic Extensions from Java

-### Drawbags
+### Considerations

 * No native integration with AWS.
 In other words, AWS API cannot be used here.
 * But here you can use Client Side encryption
 * Here one use CloudHSM do SSL offload as Privatekey and infrastructure is managed by you
 * CloudHSM can protect Private keys of your CA. Now, this is how traditionally CA's private keys are protected
 * Oracle can use CloudHSM for encrypting data using TDE